Stability of Chandrasekhar's nonlinear force-free fields: Introduction

 \\ are linear force-free fields (Taylor states) \cite[p.1246]{Laurence91}.
 Rotation is a self-adjoint operator on $L^{2}_{\sigma}(\Omega)$ for a simply connected domain and linear force-free fields are countable with eigenvalues $\cdots\leq f^{-}_{2}\leq f^{-}_1<0<f^{+}_{1}\leq f^{+}_{2}\leq \cdots$ \cite[Theorem 1]{YG90}.
-Taylor states are a finite number of eigenfunctions associated with the least positive eigenvalue or the largest negative eigenvalue (principal eigenvalues), as demonstrated in Lemma 2.4.
+Taylor states are a finite number of eigenfunctions associated with the least positive eigenvalue or the largest negative eigenvalue (principal eigenvalues), as demonstrated in Lemma 2.3.

 Taylor \cite{T74}, \cite{T86} hypothesized that among all sub-helicities \cite{Moffatt}, only magnetic helicity is approximately conserved with low resistivity in turbulence and used Woltjer's principle as a theoretical foundation for turbulence relaxation toward linear force-free fields as $t\to\infty$.
 Taylor's theory predicted the relaxed state in a reversed field pinch and other devices successfully \cite{OS93}.
-Taylor's conjecture is treated mathematically as a question about magnetic helicity conservation in the ideal limit $(\nu,\mu)\to (0,0)$ \cite[p.444]{CKS97}.
-A gentle review can be found in Buckmaster and Vicol \cite{BV21}.
+Taylor's conjecture is treated mathematically as a question about magnetic helicity conservation at the ideal limit $(\nu,\mu)\to (0,0)$ \cite[p.444]{CKS97}.
+We refer to Buckmaster and Vicol \cite{BV21} and Faraco et al. \cite{FLS22} for gentle reviews on Taylor's (Woltjer--Taylor) relaxation theory.

 Faraco and Lindberg \cite{FL20} provide proof for Taylor's conjecture in terms of \textit{weak ideal limits} of Leray--Hopf solutions.
-A weak ideal (resp. nonresistive) limit is a weak-star limit of Leray--Hopf solutions to viscous and resistive MHD (1.1)--(1.2) in $L^{\infty}_t L^{2}_x$ as $\nu,\mu\to0$ (resp. as $\mu\to0$ with fixed $\nu>0$).
-They are very weak notions associated with measure-valued solutions, cf. \cite{DM87m}, \cite{BDS11}, and \textit{conserve} magnetic helicity \cite{FL20} despite the scaling gap to the $L^{3}_{t}L^{3}_{x}$ threshold for magnetic helicity conservation of weak solutions to ideal MHD \cite{Aluie}, \cite{KL07}, \cite{FL18}.
+A weak ideal (resp. non-resistive) limit is a weak-star limit of Leray--Hopf solutions to viscous and resistive MHD (1.1)--(1.2) in $L^{\infty}_t L^{2}_x$ as $\nu,\mu\to0$ (resp. as $\mu\to0$ with fixed $\nu>0$).
+They are fragile notions associated with measure-valued solutions, cf. \cite{DM87m}, \cite{BDS11}, and \textit{conserve} magnetic helicity \cite{FL20} despite the scaling gap to the $L^{3}_{t}L^{3}_{x}$ threshold for magnetic helicity conservation of weak solutions to ideal MHD \cite{Aluie}, \cite{KL07}, \cite{FL18}.
 See also \cite{FL22} on multiply connected domains.
 Conservation of low regular quantities at ideal limits is also investigated for other hydrodynamical equations; see \cite{CLNS} for the 2D Euler equations and \cite{CIN} for the SQG equations.